Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

         a bit nerdy- bought car, playfulness

-    // stressful moments in their life and how they handled them enneagram 5s go to 7 when stressed and they go have fun, they escape, they distract,
+    // stressful moments in their life and how they handled them Enneagram 5s go to 7 when stressed and they go have fun, they escape, they distract,

     // comfort
-        enneagram 5s go to 8 and they start to assert themselves they value strength and dominance the get commandy and bossy
+        Enneagram 5s go to 8 and they start to assert themselves they value strength and dominance the get commandy and bossy
         Elon is ruthless when running his companies- hires and fires frequently crazy hard work ethic- sleep on factory floor- wasnt doing that out of stress but out of focus